| |

 Lower levels of vitamin D

-increase our risk of heart disease, diabetes, osteoporosis, chronic
+are linked with an increased risk of heart disease, diabetes,

 pain, and more than 100